MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

   of the box with a default setup of MagicMirror, under the hood it uses the [docker setup](https://gitlab.com/khassel/magicmirror).

+### NPM

+- We also publish the latest version of MagicMirror to the [npm-registry](https://www.npmjs.com/package/magicmirror).

 ## Other Operating Systems

 ### Windows: